ookiineko/dur/README.md

 to run a shared build of Qt application using wine, you can use `mingw-w64-wine` or set `WINEPATH` to bindir manually. you will also need to set `QT_PLUGIN_PATH` to `[mingw target sysroot]/lib/qt6/plugins`, but here is a gotcha, wine will filter `QT_*` envvars, a workaround is to use `env` applet in `busybox` installed from `winetricks` to launch

+#### Static build

+to compile a statically linked Qt application, simply use `mingw-w64-cmake-static`

 ## Packages with old versions

 | name | reason |